 I recently had the opportunity to sit down with Rosaline Chow Koo, Founder and CEO of CXA Group, a startup benefits broker based in Singapore, to talk about leadership and driving innovation.

-Based on my discussion with Rosaline and our work with leading insurance organisations around the world, we identified five things that top CEOs in the sector are doing differently:
+Based on my discussion with Rosaline and our work with leading insurance organizations around the world, we identified five things that top CEOs in the sector are doing differently:

 As with any transformative change, the direction and vision for innovation must come from the top.
 And, as the adage goes, actions speak louder than words.
 Insurance CEOs must therefore start by taking steps to own the innovation agenda.
 They must encourage and inspire those around them.
 And they must hold themselves personally responsible for solving their clients’ pain points.
 They must be visible champions of disruption.

-Our work with CEOs across the insurance sector suggests that most recognise the challenge.
+Our work with CEOs across the insurance sector suggests that most recognize the challenge.
 It’s now time for CEOs to become innovation catalysts.